phil-m-kopp/phil-m-kopp.github.io/docs/articles/posts/tech/how-To-website-blog-personal-brand/blog-personal-brand.md

                 - [Giscus](https://giscus.app/) is the most popular **cost and ad-free** solution and also **easy to integrate** (especially if the site repo is also on GitHub) via a **simple script snippet**, though requires and only works with a GitHub login (which might be a non-issue for a technical audience)
     - SSG sites **with backend or CMS** might even offer plugins for e.g. line specific user commenting

-### Forms

-- forms can also be achieve via Google Forms, though for proper private vs. business separation you shouldn't your probably existing private Google account for that

-### Editor
 ### Newsletter & RSS

 - Through email communication **may seem outdated**, due to the **personal nature, in practise it's still one of the best methods** to build a **core followership** in particular